Pinhão (Alijó), Portugal: The Ultimate Travel Guide 2025

 CC BY-SA 3.0 / jfreire

-Pinhão is a small town located in the heart of the Douro Valley wine region of Portugal.
+Pinhão is a small town located in the heart of the Douro Valley wine region in Northern Portugal.
 It is situated on the banks of the Douro River, surrounded by rolling hills covered in vineyards.
 The town is often considered to be one of the most picturesque in the region, with its traditional whitewashed houses and red-roofed buildings.

 Pinhão is known as a hub for wine tourism in the Douro Valley, with many visitors coming to sample the region’s famous port and table wines.
 The town is home to a number of wine estates and cellars, where visitors can take guided tours and tastings, and learn about the winemaking process.